Torah Studied Under Stress

 By Hershel Rosenbluh for Anash.org

-Born on Simchas Torah 5693/1932 in a small town- Abu- in Finland to the tomim Reb Mordechai Eliyhau Schwei – Aizik was born on shlichus.
-Aizik’s father was sent to Abu by the Frierdiker Rebbe to work with the youth and in general spread yiddishkeit.
-His father had spent several years learning in Lubavitch and then traveled to Dvinsk where he spent his days al haTorah ve’al ho’Avodah.
+His father, Reb Mordechai Eliyahu had spent several years learning in Lubavitch before moving to Dvinsk where he spent his days al haTorah ve’al ho’Avodah.
 There he merited to learn in the house of the Rogatchover and be meshamesh him.
-His mother, the tzidkonis Bunia was from a home of Chassidim that went all the way back to the Alter Rebbe.
+Aizik’s mother, Bunia, was from a home of Chassidim that went all the way back to the Alter Rebbe.
+Now, they had been sent by the Frierdiker Rebbe to work with the youth in Abu, Finland, and to spread Yiddishkeit there.

-When Aizik was three years old his family moved to Narva, Estonia where his father was appointed rov and shochet until the Soviet invasion in 5700/1940.
-When the Soviets forced all able-bodied men to sign up for civil defense and dig trenches, Bunia went in place of her husband, so that if chas vesholom something should happen to her… her husband would be able to raise the boys al pi torah.
-In 5702/1942 the family escaped eastward, to Bukhara, where Reb Mordechai Schwei passed away.
-Bunia also buried her oldest daughter Hinda, r”l.
+When Aizik was three years old his family moved to Narva, Estonia, where his father was appointed rov and shochet.
+But that came to an end with the Soviet invasion in 5700/1940.
+When the Soviets forced all able-bodied men to sign up for civil defense and dig trenches, Bunia went in place of her husband, so that if chas vesholom something should happen to her, her husband could continue to raise the boys al pi torah.
+In 5702 (1942), the family escaped eastward, to Bukhara, where Reb Mordechai Schwei sadly passed away.
+There, Bunia also buried her oldest daughter Hinda, r”l.

-In Bukhara staying alive was hard enough.
+In Bukhara, staying alive was hard enough.
 Food was scarce and her husband was not there to provide for the family, but for Bunia Schwei what worried her more was that her children receive a Torah education.
-When she heard that the gaon the Tchebiner Rov was in the city of Bukhara she took her two sons and begged him to learn with them.
-Not being able to pay schar limud she would bring water to his home and clean and maintain his home.
+When she heard that the gaon the Tchebiner Rov was nearby, she took her two sons and begged him to learn with them.
+Not being able to pay schar limud, she would bring water to his home and clean and maintain his home.

-When Aizik got to yeshiva he had not been in a proper yeshiva setting for several years, but that didn’t keep him from catching up to his level, and soon to get to to the top his class.
+When Aizik came to yeshiva, it had been several years since he had been in a proper yeshiva.
+Yet, that didn’t stop him from catching up to his level, quickly getting to the top of his class.
 Very soon, everybody in yeshiva knew about Aizik and his accomplishments in learning Torah.
-In addition to his grasp of learning, his midos tovos and good nature only added to his prestige.
-When the family left Russia and arrived in Pocking, Germany, there too, he continued his diligence in learning and chassidishe behavior.
+Besides his grasp of learning, his midos tovos and good nature added to his prestige.
+When the family left Russia and arrived in Poking, Germany, there too, he continued his diligence in learning and chassidishe behavior.

-Upon the Rebbe’s instructions, Reb Aikzik joined the Montreal Vaad Ha’Ir and was among the most respected rabbonim there.
-All difficult halachic issues were brought to him.
-He used his position to make public the Rebbe’s opinion on important issues such as mihu Yehudi and the prohibition against giving land from Eretz Yisroel to the goyim, based on Shulchan Aruch Orach Chaim siman 329.
-He also was active in assisting his daughter and son-in-law in their shlichus in Colombia – especially in the realm of mikvaos.
+Upon the Rebbe’s instructions, Reb Aikzik joined the Montreal Vaad Ha’Ir.
+He was among the most respected rabbonim there, and all difficult halachic issues were brought to him.
+He used his position to make public the Rebbe’s opinion on important issues such as Mihu Yehudi and the prohibition against giving up land from Eretz Yisroel due to danger.
+He also assisted his daughter and son-in-law in their shlichus in Colombia, especially in the realm of mikvaos.

-Besides for his greatness in Torah and outstanding midos and understanding, Reb Aizik was also a great medakdek b’mitzvos – without people noticing: “ohn blittos.“ And so it was in everything he did, in a simple and humble manner, without making much to do about himself.
+Besides his greatness in Torah, outstanding midos and understanding, Reb Aizik was also a great medakdek b’mitzvos, without people noticing, “ohn blitos.“ And so it was in everything he did, in a simple and humble manner, without making much to do about himself.

-Reb Aizik, unfortunately, got sick and suffered greatly, but he accepted his lot with love.
-He passed away on Erev Shabbos, 26 Iyar, 5748/1988 at the age of 55.
-His levaya took place that day, and he was interred at the Old Montefiore Cemetery, next to the ohel.
-Thus ended 55 years of shlichus on this earth.
-26 Iyar is also the yahrtzeit of Reb Aizel Homler….
+At a young age, Reb Aizik became ill and suffered greatly, though he accepted his lot with love.
+He passed away on Erev Shabbos, 26 Iyar, 5748 (1988) at the age of 55.
+His levaya took place that day, and he was interred at the Old Montefiore Cemetery, near the Ohel.

 Send us your feedback